osmzoso/osm2sqlite/mapdrawing/README.md

 The script is only a test to investigate how fast the data can be accessed.

-TODOs:
+## Map projection (Web Mercator EPSG:3857)

-- map projection (Web Mercator EPSG:3857)
+See `test_proj.py`

-- define the colors in a table
+## Future goals..

 - output SVG

-# Notes
+- define the colors in a table

-The map is drawn in layers.
+The map will be drawn in layers.
 Layer 1 is drawn first.

 Layer 1: grassland, farmland
 Layer 2: forest, orchard, wineyard, parks